pvogel2/famtree/readme.txt

 == Description ==

 The plugin provides the FamTree Block showing configured family trees.
-The visualization is setup in a virtual 3d scene using threejs and can be navigated by mouse or keyboard.
+The visualization is created in a virtual 3d scene using ThreeJS and can be navigated using a mouse or keyboard.
 Selecting a tree node (a person of the family tree) provides access to meta information for this person if configured.

-One block can be configured to visualize the configured family of a founder, this can be switched on run time if configured in the block settings.
+A block can be configured to visualize the configured family of a founder, this can be switched on run time if configured in the block settings.

 Multiple families are supported and can be configured on the famtree options page.